prarsena/CS180-Fall2024-LectureNotes/Chapter 5 - Methods.md

 ```

 You simply private the parameter types and names in a comma-separated list in the method header.
 Then when you call the method, provide your data in the correct format (and correct order!).

+## Arguments are Passed by Value
+(Slide 15 - 17)

+## Strings are immutable objects
+(Slide 18)

+## More about Local Variables
+(Slide 20)

+## Returning a value from a method
+(Slide 21-27)
+See example: ReturnString.java

+## Problem Solving with Methods
+(Slide 28)
+A large, complex problem can be solved a piece at a time by methods.
+The process of breaking a problem down into smaller pieces is called functional decomposition.
+See example: SalesReport.java

+If a method calls another method that has a throws clause in its header, then the calling method should have the same throws clause.

+## Calling Methods That Throw Exceptions
+Note that the `main` and `getTotalSales` methods in `SalesReport.java` throw `IOException`s.

+All methods that use a Scanner object to open a file must throw or handle `IOException`.
+Check out the notes in [Chapter 4 - Files: Exceptions](Chapter%204%20-%20Files.md#exceptions) section for handling exceptions.

+For now, understand that Java required any method that interacts with an external entity, such as the file system to either throw an exception to be handles elsewhere in your application or to handle the exception locally.

 ## BONUS!
 Print Grim Reaper ASCII Art Method